 It stays together and you can make a sandwich with it....yum.
 And, it makes excellent french toast.

-There are a lot of eggs in this recipe but it doesn't have an overwhelmingly eggy taste because of the erythritol.
-It is yellowish in color but I swear its every bit as good as the Almond Flour Bread and you don't have to wait for it to rise ( a real advantage when I don't have time to keep an eye on it).
+Lot of eggs in this recipe but it doesn't have an overwhelmingly eggy taste because of the allulose.
+It's yellowish in color but I swear its every bit as good as the Almond Flour Bread and you don't have to wait for it to rise ( a real advantage when I don't have time to keep an eye on it).

 Try it once and you'll come back to this recipe again and again.